"""Utility functions for plotting spatial maps and histograms etc.

 coll.set_antialiased(antialiased)

-# plot outer boundary
+# boundary overlay

 gpd.GeoSeries(boundary).plot(ax=ax, color="black", linewidth=0.5)